MadsAagaard/pacbioGermline/README.md

 The tools used and output generated depends on how the pipeline is run.
 See below for instructions.
 The script requires a samplesheet as input:

-## Samplesheet format, unrelated samples.
+## Samplesheet format, unrelated samples
 The most basic samplesheet contains 3 tab-separated columns in this specific order:

     CASE_GROUP NPN GENDER

 Where CASE_GROUP can be either the NPN for unrelated samples, or e.g. contain a groupID for samples that should be analyzed together, e.g. "WCS_CNV", "TRIO_NAME" etc.

-Example: Unrelated samples, separate output for each sample, use NPN as CASE_GROUP, so each sampleouput is stored in an output folder named NPN:
+Example: Unrelated samples, separate output for each sample, use NPN as CASE_GROUP, so each sampleouput is stored in an output folder named NPN

     123456789012  123456789012   female
     234567890123  234567890123   male
     345678901234  345678901234   male

-Example: Unrelated samples, but collect sampleoutput per group based on values in CASE_GROUP:
+Example: Unrelated samples, but collect sampleoutput per group based on values in CASE_GROUP

     WGS_CNV      123456789012    female
     WGS_CNV      234567890123    male